FitterSpace/NightfireTimer/README.md

 The timer will only display when you're in a level.
 It doesn't do anything in the menus.
 Once you go into a stage, you should see the in-game timer at the top corner of the screen.

+If you get an error message saying something about not being able to read an address, go to config > Interface and disable "Use Panic Handlers."

 ## Known Issues:

 The timer is totally inaccurate for Island Infiltration once you get past the first section where you're driving through the jungle.
 The reason is because the loading screens add on a seemingly random amount of time for no obvious reason.
 It's accurate for all the other driving levels, at least.
 I believe I'm looking at the wrong memory address here but I couldn't find a better one.